-12. Paragraphs one through 11 are incorporated herein by reference.

-- 13. On or about June 29, 2014, Rogers was notified that MFD's Board of Directors ("the Board") had voted to impose "a revised status of membership" upon him and to effectively strip him of most of his rights and privileges as a Lifetime member and Chief Emeritus of MFD. - 14.
-Upon personal knowledge as to his own conduct, and upon information and belief as to the conduct of Bushey and others, the actions taken against Rogers were willful, unwarranted and malicious. - 15.
-As will be shown through discovery, Bushey was the "ringleader" for the actions taken against Rogers. - 16.
-Bushey has control of and leads a portion of the MFD membership and heavily influences the actions of its Board. - 17.
-Because of Bushey, Rogers' repeated requests that the MFD reconsider its actions and reverse the adverse actions taken against him have been refused, even when Rogers appealed to the mercy of the MFD shortly after the untimely death of his wife.
+13. On or about June 29, 2014, Rogers was notified that MFD's Board of Directors ("the Board") had voted to impose "a revised status of membership" upon him and to effectively strip him of most of his rights and privileges as a Lifetime member and Chief Emeritus of MFD.

+14. Upon personal knowledge as to his own conduct, and upon information and belief as to the conduct of John F. Bushey ("Bushey") and other members, the actions taken against Rogers were willful, unwarranted and malicious.

+15. As will be shown through discovery, Bushey was the "ringleader" for the actions taken against Rogers.

+16. Bushey has control of and leads a portion of the MFD membership and heavily influences the actions of its Board.

+17. The MFD is vicariously liable for the acts of these members, officers and directors, although Rogers intends to file a separate action against Bushey.

+18. Because of Bushey and other members, Rogers' repeated requests that the MFD reconsider these actions and reverse the adverse actions taken against him have been refused, even when Rogers appealed to the mercy of the MFD Board shortly after the untimely death of his wife.